Das Kapital: Reception and influence

 Following the failure of proletarian revolutions in Western Europe after World War I and the rise of Stalinism, a new intellectual tradition of Western Marxism emerged.
 This tradition was characterised by a structural divorce from political practice and a shift in the centre of gravity of Marxist theory from economics and politics towards philosophy, methodology, and culture.
-Thinkers such as Georg Lukács, Karl Korsch, Gramsci, and the members of the Frankfurt School (e.g., Theodor W. Adorno, Max Horkheimer, Herbert Marcuse) often emphasized the philosophical and critical-cultural dimensions of Marx's thought, focusing on themes like reification, alienation, ideology, and the critique of instrumental reason.
+Thinkers such as Georg Lukács, Karl Korsch, Gramsci, and the members of the Frankfurt School (e.g., Theodor W. Adorno, Max Horkheimer, Herbert Marcuse) often emphasised the philosophical and critical-cultural dimensions of Marx's thought, focusing on themes like reification, alienation, ideology, and the critique of instrumental reason.
 In post-war France, this critical tradition took a humanist and existentialist turn with thinkers like Jean-Paul Sartre.
-In response to the theoretical rigidity of Stalinism, he rejected the "scientistic" interpretation and the idea of "iron laws" of history, emphasizing instead the role of human consciousness, subjectivity, and creative practice.
+In response to the theoretical rigidity of Stalinism, he rejected the "scientistic" interpretation and the idea of "iron laws" of history, emphasising instead the role of human consciousness, subjectivity, and creative practice.

 A major counter-movement to this humanist interpretation emerged in the 1960s with the "structural Marxism" of Louis Althusser.
-Althusser and his followers argued that Marx's work contained a radical "epistemological break", positing a sharp division between the "ideological" and humanist works of the young Marx and the mature, "scientific" theory of Das Kapital.
-Through a "symptomatic reading" of the text to uncover its underlying theoretical structures, Althusser's project aimed to re-establish Das Kapital as a work of science, distinct from and opposed to bourgeois ideologies such as humanism, empiricism, and Hegelian historicism.
-The Althusserian reading was highly influential in academia in the 1960s and 1970s, shaping work in fields as diverse as political theory (Nicos Poulantzas), anthropology, and feminist theory.
-In contrast to the philosophical turn of much of Western Marxism, other traditions continued to engage directly with the economic analysis of Das Kapital.
+Althusser and his followers argued that Marx's work contained a radical "epistemological break", positing a sharp division between the "ideological" and humanist works of the young Marx and the mature, "scientific" theory of Capital.
+Through a "symptomatic reading" of the text to uncover its underlying theoretical structures, Althusser's project aimed to re-establish Capital as a work of science, distinct from and opposed to bourgeois ideologies such as humanism, empiricism, and Hegelian historicism.
+In contrast to the philosophical turn of much of Western Marxism, other traditions continued to engage directly with the economic analysis of Capital.
 The tradition associated with Leon Trotsky, for example, concentrated on political and economic questions; a key later work in this lineage, Ernest Mandel's Late Capitalism (1972), was the first major theoretical analysis of the post-war capitalist mode of production within the Marxist framework.

-Cover of the 1953 German edition of the Grundrisse, Marx's preparatory notebooks for Das Kapital.
+Cover of the 1953 German edition of the Grundrisse, Marx's preparatory notebooks for Capital.
 Not widely published until the mid-20th century, their appearance spurred new critical readings of his magnum opus.